openshift/oadp-operator/docs/design/plugin-registry.md

 ## Motivation

 Current image backup workflow depends on registry deployment with exposed insecure routes allowing anyone knowing the URL of the exposed routes to push or pull images to the registry.
+There are some transient errors such as pod health probe timeouts that are resolved by this design.
+This approach will eliminate registry deployment dependency which the operator will no longer have to reconcile.

 ### Goals

-Exposed routes are eliminated.
+- Exposed routes are eliminated.
-Remove dependency on registry deployment.
+- Remove dependency on registry deployment.
-Be backward compatible with existing image backup workflow.
+- Be backward compatible with existing image backup workflow.
+- Keep deduplication across backups.

 ### Non-Goals